WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/voice.md

 # Voice

 In general, use active voice rather than passive voice.
-When the subject (person or thing) of a sentence is performing the action, the sentence uses active voice.
-When the subject (person or thing) of a sentence is being acted upon, then the sentence uses passive voice.
+- When the subject (person or thing) of a sentence is performing the action, the sentence uses active voice.
+- When the subject (person or thing) of a sentence is being acted upon, then the sentence uses passive voice.
+The subject is the receiver of the action.

 Active voice is more effective than passive voice and reduces the word count of a sentence.
 In sentences using passive voice, it may be difficult inferring who or what the subject is.

 **Examples**